Returned from Duty

 He was 16 years, 9 months, 24 days on Discharge

-His father James Allsup was sent a letter regarding his Discharge, and other letter suggested James Allsup wanted Arthur to remain in the Army for Home Defence (5 sons went to the front)
+His father James Allsup was sent a letter regarding his Discharge, and another letter suggested James Allsup wanted Arthur to remain in the Army for Home Defence (5 sons went to the front)

 8